 - Prevention of rashes

 Polyphenols in them can also play a good role.
-Researches have revealed improvement in skin wrinkle and elasticity with high polyphenol consumption.
+Research has revealed improvement in skin wrinkle and elasticity with high polyphenol consumption.

 A whole food plant-based diet also resulted in younger-looking skin in consumers.
 Antioxidants could remove carcinogens from the body which results in giving healthier skin.